walidmchara/Battery-Health-Deep-Learning/README.md

 [![Research](https://img.shields.io/badge/Research-Model%20Comparison-green.svg)](#)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Comprehensive research repository for **comparative analysis of hybrid deep learning architectures** for lithium-ion battery State-of-Health (SOH) estimation.
-This project evaluates multiple model architectures including LSTM, BiLSTM, GRU, CNN-LSTM, CNN-GRU, CNN-BiLSTM-Attention, CNN-BiGRU-Attention, and Transformer-based models across NASA and CALCE datasets.
+This project evaluates multiple model architectures including LSTM, BiLSTM, GRU, CNN-LSTM, CNN-GRU, CNN-BiLSTM-Attention, CNN-BiGRU-Attention, Wavelet-CNN-LSTM-Attention, and Transformer-based models across NASA and CALCE datasets.

+---

+### 🚗 Motivation & Significance

+As the adoption of lithium-ion batteries (LIBs) in electric vehicles increases, ensuring their reliability and safety is essential.
+The **Battery Management System (BMS)** is vital for accurately evaluating the **State of Health (SOH)** of these batteries to ensure safe vehicle operation.

+This project addresses this critical challenge by proposing and comparing multiple **advanced deep learning architectures** for battery SOH prediction, combining:
+- **Wavelet transforms** for multi-scale signal decomposition
+- **Convolutional neural networks** for local feature extraction
+- **Recurrent neural networks** for temporal dependency modeling
+- **Attention mechanisms** for context-aware predictions
+- **Transformer architectures** for self-attention based sequence modeling

+**Research findings:** The wavelet-enhanced LSTM method significantly improves prediction accuracy, providing a promising approach to enhance the reliability and efficiency of electric vehicle battery systems, supporting broader adoption and sustainability in electric transportation.

+---

 This repository is part of the [AI Research Portfolio](https://github.com/walidmchara/AI-Research-Portfolio) of **Walid Mchara, PhD**.